 An Experience for Visitors of All Ages

-The goal of the Pierre Claeyssens Veterans Museum and Library is to educate visitors about the phenomenal stories and linkages of the conflicts of the 20th Century and to generate respect for all veterans and active duty military personnel.
+The goal of the Pierre Claeyssens Veterans Museum and Library is to educate visitors about the phenomenal stories and linkages of the conflicts of the 20th and 21st Centuries and to generate respect for all veterans and active duty military personnel.
 The stories of World War I will show how it lead inevitably to World War II, the largest and most significant war in the history of mankind.
 The subsequent wars in Korea, Vietnam, Desert Storm, Iraq and Afghanistan will also be exhibited.

 This beautiful Museum will welcome and educate students and other visitors of all generations by bringing them together to hear and share stories, ask questions and ultimately learn about the experiences of the soldiers and the citizens who supported their contributions and sacrifices.

 Learn more about getting involved and being a part of something great.
 We look forward to hearing from you.

 Santa Barbara Airport Marine Tribute